-A CT scan takes detailed pictures of your body from different angles.
-A computer then puts them together to give a series of pictures.
+A CT scan is a test that uses x-rays and a computer to create detailed pictures of the inside of your body.
+It takes pictures from different angles.
+The computer puts them together to make a 3 dimensional (3D) image.

-CT (or CAT) stands for computerised (axial) tomography.
+CT (or CAT) stands for computed (axial) tomography.

 Why you might have a CT scan